Iceland hero image

 Best Time to Go

-- Shoulder months (May, September) deliver vibrant colours and manageable weather; pack layers for wind and rain.
+• Shoulder months (May, September) often balance good access with lighter crowds; pack layers for wind and rain.

 Group Logistics

-- Meals: Icelandic cuisine—fresh fish, lamb, skyr, geothermal bread—and global dining in Reykjavík; dietary preferences easily accommodated.
+• Meals: Icelandic cuisine includes fresh fish, lamb, skyr, and geothermal bread, with global dining in Reykjavík; dietary preferences are usually easy to accommodate.

-- Fundraising moments: aurora nights, glacier outlooks, geothermal spa evenings, and coastal bonfires.
+• Fundraising moments can include aurora nights, glacier outlooks, geothermal spa evenings, and coastal bonfires.

 Extensions & Combos